Beginnerbakes

 Instructions

-3. Add the pure maple syrup, unsweetened applesauce, low-fat plain yogurt, eggs, and vanilla extract to the dry ingredients.
+3. Add the maple syrup, applesauce, yogurt, eggs, and vanilla extract to the dry ingredients.

-5. Fold in the finely chopped walnuts evenly throughout the batter.
+5. Fold in the finely chopped walnuts until evenly distributed.

-6. Spoon the batter into cupcake liners, filling each about two-thirds full to allow room for rising.
+6. Divide the batter among the liners, filling each cup about two-thirds full.

-7. Bake for 18-20 minutes, or until a toothpick inserted in the center comes out clean or with a few moist crumbs.
+7. Bake for 18 to 20 minutes, until the tops spring back lightly and a toothpick inserted in the center comes out clean or with a few moist crumbs.

-8. Cool cupcakes in the pan for 5 minutes, then transfer to a wire rack to cool completely.
+8. Cool the cupcakes in the pan for 5 minutes, then transfer them to a wire rack to cool completely before frosting.

-12. Add milk one tablespoon at a time until frosting is smooth and spreadable.
+10. Add the milk one tablespoon at a time until the frosting is smooth and spreadable.

 Frequently Asked Questions